hortonworks/streamline/webservice/Topology.md

-# Iotas Topology REST API
+# Streamline Topology REST API

 **Topology**

 A *Topology* is a top level entity that is expected to be created by the user through UI.
-It can be thought of as a graph representing different components of an IoTaS topology and how they are connected.
+It can be thought of as a graph representing different components of an Streamline topology and how they are connected.
 The components here are the nodes of the graph and the connections between them are the edges.
 There are types of components.
 They are DataSources, DataSinks and Processors.
 Each component within a Topology is identified by a unique name in the UI.